COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

-distinguished from one another by the energy at which they were measured; however, the same value of energy could possibly lead to a different intensity on a subsequent measurement due to statistical variation; so it does not satisfy our criterion that identical values of the key data names *must* correspond to identical values of the defined data name. :sidenote:`It is important not to confuse our model of the world, in which we expect the measured value to be determined by the values of some other parameters, with the actual experiment, in which a series of observations are made.` The key data name for observed quantities is therefore simply "a measurement point", with arbitrary values that we assign (see below).
+distinguished from one another by the energy at which they were measured; however, the same value of energy could possibly lead to a different intensity on a subsequent measurement due to statistical variation, so it does not satisfy our criterion that identical values of the key data names *must* correspond to identical values of the defined data name. :sidenote:`It is important not to confuse our model of the world, in which we expect the measured value to be determined by the values of some other parameters, with the actual experiment, in which a series of observations are made.` A key data name for observed quantities is therefore simply "a measurement point", with arbitrary values that we assign (see below).